 Underneath the church and cloister, there is a complex of caves connected to the Grotto of Nativity, including the Chapel of the Innocent, St. Joseph’s Chapel and the St Jerome cave.
 St Jerome lived there in the late 4th century.
 He translated the Greek and Hebrew manuscripts and created the Latin Bible.

 What you should know before visiting the church

 Admission to the church is free.
 But prepare yourself to be patient because many pilgrims and tourists want to see the Grotto of the Nativity.
 Also, if you are coming with a group, take care not to lose it in the crowd.

 Opening time: 6.30 – 19.30 in summer, and 5.30 – 18.00 in winter.
 The church is open on Sundays for Holy Mass, but the Grotto is closed in the morning.

 Since it is a significant religious site, you should dress properly, it applies to both women and men.
 Cover your shoulders and knees when you enter the church complex.

 Well, most Christians celebrate 25th December according to the Gregorian calendar as the date of Jesus’ birthday.
-But Orthodox Christians who use the Julian calendar celebrated it on 7th January, while the Armenian Church celebrates it on 6th January.
+But Orthodox Christians who use the Julian calendar celebrate it on the 7th January, while the Armenian Church celebrates it on the 6th January.